devonulrich/So-Vision/README.md

 face, but I did some geometry in the .py file to get the eyes as two points, and two other points parallel to the mouth.

+## To-do List
+* ~~Use perspective transform for face filters~~
+* Create filter system for left/right mouth keypoints (currently we only have one for left/right eyes)
+* Make some more filters! (sunglasses, facial hair, cartoon smile, clown nose, etc)
+* Find a dataset to apply filters to

 ## How to run
 I'm using the COS429 enironment that they had us set up.
 The only other packages that I needed to install were `mtcnn` and `tensorflow`, so get both through `pip`